jr3cermak/numpypi/README.md

 ## Where?

 - Works on Linux, Windows and Mac and for both python2 and python3.
-- Regularly tested with Travis-CI and on various linux platforms.
+- Regularly tested with GitHub Actions.

 ## Test?